Inakiferte/CFD/README.md

 The idea of this repository is to introduce myself into CFD.

+Basic CFD = Basic CFD equation solved numerically.
-Konpuproject = Navier-Stokes equation solver for a square symmetrical cavity
+Konpuproject = Navier-Stokes equation solver for a square symmetrical cavity.